73 Lab: Modeling professor attractiveness and course evaluations

 Hint: See the help page for the function at http://ggplot2.tidyverse.org/reference/index.html.

-Part 2: Linear regression with a numerical predictor
+Part 2: Beauty as a predictor

 Recall: Linear model is in the form \(\hat{y} = b_0 + b_1 x\).

-1. Let’s see if the apparent trend in the plot is something more than natural variation.
-Fit a linear model called m_bty to predict average professor evaluation score by average beauty rating (bty_avg).
-Based on the regression output, write the linear model.
+Let’s see if the apparent trend in the plot is something more than natural variation.

 Part 3: Linear regression with a categorical predictor